-- 1.1 The town centre is dominated by an inefficient road network, with expanses of roadway - 1.2 Excessive parking utilises valuable space in the town centre.
+- The town centre is dominated by an inefficient road network, with expanses of roadway - 1.2 Excessive parking utilises valuable space in the town centre.
 On non-market days, the market-place is used for parking - 1.3 As the last market town before the North Norfolk Coast, Swaffham experiences a steady flow of traffic and is often gridlocked on Fridays and Sundays with north-south traffic - 1.4 Lack of signage hampers the legibility of Theatre Street's long-stay car park and interferes with its servicing of the town centre.
-This limits its use and encourages people to park closer to the centre. - 1.5 Heavy traffic and noise pollution considerably diminish the quality of the public realm - 1.6 The pandemic has seen an increase in the use of spillout spaces in front of cafes and pubs, but heavy traffic and noise pollution can be disruptive - 1.7 Swaffham's roads carry a steady flow of heavygoods vehicles - 1.8 The Shambles, a popular cut-through between Market Place and A1065, is inaccessible to those with prams or on mobility scooters - 2.1 Newly paved shared surface is not legible and thus contested by pedestrians and vehicles - 2.2 Lack of formal crossing points in Market Place central creates an unsafe environment - 2.3 Cycle storage provision - 2.4 The 2 arms to Swaffham's road network contribute to an excess of roadway and tarmac
+This limits its use and encourages people to park closer to the centre - 1.5 Heavy traffic and noise polution considerably diminish the quality of the public realm The pandemic has seen an increase in the - 1.6 use of spillout spaces in front of cafes and pubs, but heavy traffic and noise pollution can be disruptive Swaffham's roads carry a steady flow of - 1.7 heavy-goods vehicles The Shambles, a popular cut-through - between Market Place, Mangate St and A1065, is inaccessible to those with prams or on mobility scooters

+Newly paved shared surface is not legible 2.1 and thus contested by pedestrians and